asdst14/getdata/readme.md

 The arrangement of the different data partitions is done by using the figure of David Hood (https://class.coursera.org/getdata-007/forum/thread?thread_id=49#comment-570).

-The entire data set is stored a the data frame called "data".
+The entire data set is stored in a the data frame called "data".

 ## Step 2: Labeling the columns